 If you are concerned that incidents in your past may raise red flags in these areas, you should disclose them fully and accurately.
 It is better to confront these issues while applying to law school rather than years later when you are applying for bar admission.

 When you make such disclosures, write an explanatory addendum to provide context.
 Highlight active steps you have taken to rehabilitate yourself and distance yourself from prior misconduct.

 If you are concerned any of these issues may be serious enough to make you ineligible for admission to the bar, consult a lawyer who specializes in disciplinary matters in the state where you plan to take the bar exam.

 While law school applications generally do not ask about issues of mental illness and substance abuse, these issues are self-reported when applying for the bar.
-It is most important to show that you have sought treatment as applicable and found ways to actively manage any issues so that they will not interfere with your professional responsibilities.
+If you have experienced such issues, it is most important to show that you have sought treatment as applicable and found ways to actively manage those issues so that they will not interfere with your professional responsibilities.

-Note that bar examiners will look at your credit reports, income tax returns and legal records to find evidence of past financial or ethical irresponsibility.
+If bar examiners have reason to suspect past financial or ethical irresponsibility, they may look at evidence like your credit reports, income tax returns and legal records.
 Once again, it is most important to be able to show you have addressed any such issues and that they will not recur.

 Bar examiners may also research you online, including social media.
 Before taking the bar exam, be sure to review your online presence and remove anything that might reflect poorly on your professionalism or integrity.
 Err on the side of discretion.

 Finally, note that bar examiners nationwide are contemplating significant changes incoming years, such as the integration of scenario-based questions that test professional skills rather than legal knowledge.
 While those changes would take years to implement, future applicants may have to prepare for a new generation of tests.